Allyooop/muskox/method.md

 ```sql
 EXIT;
 ```
-Fantastic.
 We have a lovely new user and database set up for our rails project.
 Time to create that and put that database to use.

 ## Create your Rails Project